MicrosoftDocs/altspace-vr/altspace-vr/getting-started/avatar-controls.md

 # Avatar controls with mouse/keyboard in 2D PC mode

-There are 2 different control schemes for 2D PC Mode using a mouse and keyboard:
+There are two different control schemes for 2D PC Mode using a mouse and keyboard:
 * New PC Controls, which is the default for new accounts
 * Classic PC Controls